 Don't miss a thing by heading to our domestic travel restrictions pages for all the latest.

-This news article was originally published on 2 November 2020 but has been updated with New South Wales/Victoria border updates on 1 December 2020.
+This news article was originally published on 2 November 2020 but has been updated with New South Wales border updates on 16 February 2021.